weshi/mvp/api/cp/walkthrough.md

         console.log("All done");
     });
 ```

-One you run this you should see "All done!" in the console.
+Next, we run the script then click the Run button.
+Once complete we will see "All done!" in the console.
 You have successfully set the properties.
 Now that we have set the properties, lets go read them:

 ```javascript
     let customDocProperties = context.workbook.properties.custom;